go-arrower/arrower.org/docs/basics/06-observability/logging.md

 so use `Log()`, `LogAttrs()`, or `InfoCtx()` over `Info()`.
 The context is carrying information to [correlate the logs with traces](#correlate-with-tracing).

+### `slog` Logger Interface

+Arrower returns always an `slog.Logger` for logging.
+So you can use the known API and all the available methods that Go is offering.

 ### `alog` Logger Interface
 Arrower recommends you the use the `slog.Logger` interface.
 You probably don't want to bind your code to our logger interface.